 What is property and casualty insurance?

 Property and casualty insurance, also known as P&C insurance, isn’t a single type of insurance.
 It’s an umbrella term that describes many types of insurance policies, including auto, homeowners, renters and condo insurance.
-As the name suggests, P&C insurance contains two parts — property coverage and casualty coverage:
+As the name suggests, the meaning of P&C insurance has two parts — property coverage and casualty coverage:

 Although property coverage and casualty coverage are technically different types of insurance, they aren’t sold separately because most common insurance policies bundle them together.
 Even the most basic homeowners, auto and renters insurance policies include both property and casualty coverage.